Go to navigation

 What is Housing Benefit?

-Housing Benefit is a means-tested benefit payable to people on a
+Housing Benefit is a benefit paid to people on a low income who

-occupying as their home.
-It is paid whether or not they are
+pay rent for their home.
+It is paid whether or not they are in

-available for or in full-time work and is paid in addition to other
+full-time work and is paid in addition to other benefits or tax

 How is Housing Benefit worked out?